 This is an NFL Caliber effort from Jalen Reagor on this play.
 Reagor shows good acceleration off the line of scrimmage, forcing the defender to give some cushion to avoid the deep threat.
 Reagor sticks his foot in the ground and runs a comeback along the sidelines.
 After the catch, Reagor displays nice footwork to gain a couple extra yards on the play.

 What I Dislike:

 Deep Ball Catching Ability

 Jalen Reagor does everything right on this play, except for securing the ball.
 He shows off his route running ability and manipulation of the defender to create space throughout the stem of the route.
 Reagor has a step on the defender, giving the quarterback room to spot the ball.
-The defender makes a nice play on the ball once it’s in Reagor’s hands, but I would like to see Reagor get both hands on the ball and secure it more consistently.
+However, the defender makes a nice play on the ball once it’s in Reagor’s hands, but I would like to see Reagor get both hands on the ball and secure it more consistently.

 Where I’ve Seen Improvement:

 Footwork Throughout Stem and Separation Quickness